-Bed bugs feed on the blood of humans and animals to survive.
-Unlike some parasites, such as fleas or lice, bed bugs do not live on their hosts but only visit them to feed.
-Bed bugs are most active at night.
-A bed bug bite is similar to a mosquito bite.
-It is painless and may result in a small, red, itchy bump.
-However, many people have no reaction at all.
+Bed bugs feed on the blood of humans and animals.
+Unlike some parasites, such as fleas or lice, bed bugs do not live on their hosts, but only visit them to feed.
+They are most active at night and usually feed weekly.
+Most live for 4 to 6 months, but some may live up to a year with no food.
+Female bed bugs can lay about 500 eggs in their lifetime.

 Are bed bugs a health concern?

 There is no evidence that bed bugs spread disease to people.
 However, public health officials remain concerned about bed bugs because scratching a bite can sometimes cause a skin infection, which can become serious.
 Applying an antiseptic lotion or antibiotic cream to the area can help prevent infection.

 Bed bug infestations can cause significant stress, worry, and insomnia (not being able to sleep).
 In addition, getting rid of bed bugs can be expensive and time consuming.